Leveraging Internet Principles to Build a Quantum Network: Architecture Overview

 \subsubsection{Quantum Switches}

-Quantum switches (or just switches) are the infrastructure nodes responsible for carrying out \emph{entanglement swapping} to distribute entanglement to the end nodes.
-A quantum switch has several interfaces each attached to a quantum link.
-The simplest switches have two interfaces and correspond to quantum repeaters.
-More generally, a switch makes non-trivial routing decisions about entanglement swapping.
-We assume all quantum switches and end nodes can communicate with each other through the classical Internet.
+are the infrastructure nodes responsible for carrying out \emph{entanglement swapping} to distribute entanglement to the end nodes.
+A quantum switch has several interfaces, each attached to a quantum link.
+Generally, a switch is also a router, as it makes decisions about entanglement swapping.
+We assume all quantum switches and end nodes can classically communicate with each other.